-As we embark on a new financial year we face a very different set of challenges as efforts are made to protect our families, friends and communities from the global COVID-19 pandemic.
-Business as usual is impossible but it is important that we plan for a return to normality even if that is for a new normal where travel behaviour and travel choices might change as people adapt to the more agile business practices we develop.
-HITRANS Business Plan for 2020/21 sets out where HITRANS will focus our efforts and resources in the year ahead.
+HITRANS Business Plan for 2021/22 sets out where HITRANS will focus our efforts and resources in the year ahead.
 The Plan aims to link our work plan to the Regional Transport Strategy and sets out how we will work with our partners and stakeholders to achieve our objectives.
 As ever HITRANS will look to respond to events and this can never feel more present that in this the beginning of the new financial year where so much has changed around us in recent weeks.

 HITRANS continue to focus on developing and delivering the Regional Transport Strategy for the Highlands and Islands.
 Our focus is on enhancing the region's viability and has the core aim of enabling sustainable economic growth across the Highlands and Islands to be supported by a modern transport system that meets the needs of our region.
-This reflects the Scottish Government's purpose of increasing sustainable economic growth for the nation.
-The refresh of the Regional Transport Strategy has now been completed.
-Ministers have advised that any refreshed RTS can only be signed off after the NTS refresh is completed when a final check can be undertaken to ensure the regional and national strategies are well aligned.
+This reflects the Scottish Government's purpose of increasing sustainable economic growth and moving towards a fairer society.

-In 2020/21, we have several important actions to take forward to support HITRANS core focus.
+In 2021/22, we have several important actions to take forward.
 Public finance and the funding pressures associated with it continue to provide a challenge but we feel real progress is being made in developing efficient working practices and models through partnership working.
 Our core aim is to support our partner Local Authorities, Scottish Government and other partners in delivering improved transport services across the Highlands and Islands.

 We will continue to work hard to attract external funding and focus on a partnership approach to delivery.
-This year will see significant changes in transport policy with the Transport (Scotland) Act 2019 now in place and the measures it set out available as new levers to improve passenger transport services.
-As an RTP HITRANS particularly welcome the increased budget flexibility this has provided us to carry programmes forward between financial years.
-HITRAMS are now in a good place in terms of the framework under which we operate to step forward confidently to support the delivery of good transport services for the people and places of our region.
-To this end HITRANS have submitted proposals to the Local Governance Review Democracy Matters workstream setting out how HITRANS can provide a regional delivery framework in partnership with Councils and CPPs that improve accountability and efficiency in these areas.
-The areas identified for initial consideration would include Active Travel Delivery and Funding; Bus Partnership Fund; Ferry (this would likely be a shared approach with a number of stages starting with a role for HITRANS in the Network Strategy Group alongside Transport Scotland); Aviation (as with ferry the scale and complexity of delivery in this area would require a shared approach and detailed development of a roadmap for increased responsibility at a regional level).
-Another opportunity could be in the prioritisation, management and delivery of transport interventions on a Regional basis utilizing UK Shared Prosperity Funding or any successor arrangements to ERDF.
+HITRANS are now in a good place in terms of the framework under which we operate to step forward confidently to support the delivery of good transport services for the people and places of our region.
+The case we made through the local governance review for the devolution of a range of transport responsibilities from Transport Scotland to the RTP will be considered through the NTS Roles and Responsibilities workstream.

-HITRANS is actively participating in the development of the Strategic Transport Projects Review (STPR) chairing the Highlands and Islands Regional Working Group.
+HITRANS will continue to support the development of the Strategic Transport Projects Review (STPR) through the Regional Working Groups.

 The Partnership will continue developing its role in supporting better integration of public transport.
 An example of our focus in this regard is our shared service collaboration project on public transport information that is already achieving a great deal for our partner Councils.
 There remains significant potential for this project to improve the quality and effectiveness of public transport information and services through our open and inclusive way of working.
-We are also working with

-Transport Scotland and Network Rail on the delivery of Inverness Airport Station and other key projects.
+We are also working with Transport Scotland and Network Rail on the delivery of Inverness Airport Station and the recently commenced master-planning exercise for Inverness Rail Station and its environs.

-HITRANS will continue to build on the partnership with Sustrans on active travel development.
-This partnership has seen Sustrans commit a funding allocation of £100,000 to HITRANS each year to deliver a range of Active Travel initiatives and to support partners in the Highlands and Islands to prepare projects to be submitted for consideration by Sustrans through the Community Links Fund.
-With direct support from Transport Scotland the Regional Active Travel Fund has now been established and the budget for this will be £267,000 in 2020/21.
+HITRANS will continue to build on our partnerships with Transport Scotland and Sustrans on active travel development.
 Our Active Travel Strategy for the region provides a useful advocacy document for walking and cycling and is designed to identify opportunities to deliver improvements in active travel that promote modal shift towards more sustainable travel choices.

 HITRANS will continue to feed into work-streams relating to future ferry service levels and fares and making the case for appropriate investment to unlock the potential of our island areas.
-High on the priority list for this is to address the urgent need for new ferries both on services that operate under Scottish Government contracts and the need to adequately fund those services presently delivered by our partner Councils.
+High on the priority list for this is to address the urgent need for new ferries both on services that operate under Scottish Government contracts and the need to address the fleet and infrastructure investments of local authority ferry services.